Method of evolving junction on optimal path planning in flow fields: Completeness

 where

 is the Hamiltonian and

 is the value function.
 Since the original problem takes the minimum over all possible time, we take $\min_t\psi(x,t)$ to get the optimizer in the given region and claim that the corresponding motion gives a global optimal for the sub-problem in the single region.
+Hence in the following we give optimality proof of solution of the sub-problem in each constant flow region.
+Given the optimal solution of the sub-problem in each constant flow region, proof of Theorem \ref{thm:general} is provided in the Appendix.